 SHOULD: Be able to use primary sources to explain the reason for William the Conquerors victory at the Battle of Hastings.

 COULD: Discuss and explain which source is the most useful for explaining the event.

 WALT: To understand what the Blitz was, and how people tried to survive through different sources.

 SHOULD: Be able to explain the benefits and problems from Sources about how to survive the Blitz.

-COULD: Come to a supported judgement of which is the greatest Prime Minister.
+COULD: Use the sources to establish a judgement of which is the most effective for surviving the Blitz.